makrai/notes/caporusso-2507-self-aspect.md

   aspects of the Self:
   * MS,
   * NS,
-  * Self as Agent (AS; “the experience of being an agent, i.e., in control, active”),
+  * Self as Agent (AS; “the experience of being an agent, ie in control, active”),
   * Bodily Self (BS; “the experience of owning, controlling, and/or identifying with someone’s own body (or parts of it)”), and